werf/werf/docs/pages/reference/cleaning_process.md

 This is the safest way of cleaning because it does not affect your production environment.

 The cleaning by policies method includes the steps in the following order:
-1. [**Cleanup images repo**](#cleanup-images-repo) cleans _images repo_ from stale images according to the cleaning policies.
+1. [**Cleanup of the images repo**](#cleanup-images-repo) cleans _images repo_ from staled images according to the cleaning policies.
-2. [**Cleanup stages storage**](#cleanup-stages-storage) performs syncing _stages storage_ with _images repo_.
+2. [**Cleanup of the stages storage**](#cleanup-stages-storage) synchronizes _stages storage_ with the _images repo_.

-These steps are combined in one top-level command [cleanup]({{ site.baseurl }}/documentation/cli/main/cleanup.html).
+These steps are combined in the single top-level command [cleanup]({{ site.baseurl }}/documentation/cli/main/cleanup.html).

 An _images repo_ is the primary source of information about actual and stale images.
-Therefore, it is essential to clean _images repo_ on the first step and only then _stages storage_.
+Therefore, it is essential to clean the _images repo_ firstly and only then proceed to the _stages storage_.

-### Cleanup images repo
+### Cleaning up the images repo

-There is a werf ability to automate cleaning of _images repo_.
+werf can automate the cleaning of the _images repo_.
 It works according to special rules called **cleanup policies**.
-These policies determine which _images_ to delete and which not to.
+These policies determine which _images_ will be deleted while leaving all others intact.

 #### Cleanup policies

 * **by branches:**
-    * Every new commit updates an image for the git branch (there is the only one docker tag for each published git branch).
+    * Each new commit updates an image for the corresponding git branch (in other words, there is the only one docker tag for each published git branch).
-    * werf deletes an image from _images repo_ when the corresponding git branch does not exist.
-The image always remains, while the corresponding git branch exists.
+    * werf deletes an image from the _images repo_ if the corresponding git branch does not exist.
+The image is never removed as long as the corresponding git branch exists.
-    * The policy covers images tagged by werf with `--tag-git-branch` option.
+    * The policy covers images tagged by werf with the `--tag-git-branch` option.
 * **by commits:**
-    * werf deletes an image from _images repo_ when the corresponding git commit does not exist.
+    * werf deletes an image from the _images repo_ if the corresponding git commit does not exist.
     * For the remaining images, the following policies apply:
       * _git-commit-strategy-expiry-days_.
-      Keep published _images_ in the _images repo_ for the **specified maximum days** since image published.
+      Keep published _images_ in the _images repo_ for the **specified maximum number of days** since the image was published.
-      Republished image will be kept **specified maximum days** since new publication date.
+      The republished image will be kept for the **specified maximum nimber of days** since the new publication date.
-      No days limit by default, -1 disables the limit.
+      No days limit is set by default; -1 disables the limit.
-      Value can be specified by `--git-commit-strategy-expiry-days` option or `$WERF_GIT_COMMIT_STRATEGY_EXPIRY_DAYS`.
+      The value can be specified by `--git-commit-strategy-expiry-days` option or `$WERF_GIT_COMMIT_STRATEGY_EXPIRY_DAYS`.
       * _git-commit-strategy-limit_.
-      Keep **specified max number** of published _images_ in the _images repo_.
+      Keep the **specified max number** of published _images_ in the _images repo_.
-      No limit by default, -1 disables the limit.
+      No limit is set by default; -1 disables the limit.
       Value can be specified by `--git-commit-strategy-limit` or `$WERF_GIT_COMMIT_STRATEGY_LIMIT`.
-    * The policy covers images tagged by werf with `--tag-git-commit` option.
+    * The policy covers images tagged by werf with the `--tag-git-commit` flag.
 * **by tags:**
-    * werf deletes an image from _images repo_ when the corresponding git tag does not exist.
+    * werf deletes an image from the _images repo_ when the corresponding git tag does not exist.
     * For the remaining images, the following policies apply:
        * _git-tag-strategy-expiry-days_.
-       Keep published _images_ in the _images repo_ for the **specified maximum days** since image published.
+       Keep published _images_ in the _images repo_ for the **specified maximum number of days** since the image was published.
-       Republished image will be kept **specified maximum days** since new publication date.
+       The republished image will be kept for the **specified maximum number of days** since the new publication date.
-       No days limit by default, -1 disables the limit.
+       No days limit is set by default; -1 disables the limit.
        Value can be specified by `--git-tag-strategy-expiry-days` option or `$WERF_GIT_TAG_STRATEGY_EXPIRY_DAYS`.
        * _git-tag-strategy-limit_.
-       Keep **specified max number** of published _images_ in the _images repo_.
+       Keep the **specified max number** of published _images_ in the _images repo_.
-       No limit by default, -1 disables the limit.
+       No limit is set by default; -1 disables the limit.
        Value can be specified by `--git-tag-strategy-limit` or `$WERF_GIT_TAG_STRATEGY_LIMIT`.
-    * The policy covers images tagged by werf with `--tag-git-tag` option.
+    * The policy covers images tagged by werf with `--tag-git-tag` flag.

-**Pay attention,** that cleanup affects only images built by werf **and** images tagged by werf with one of the following options: `--tag-git-branch`, `--tag-git-tag` or `--tag-git-commit`.
+**Please note** that cleanup affects only images built by werf **and** images tagged by werf with one of the following arguments: `--tag-git-branch`, `--tag-git-tag` or `--tag-git-commit`.
-Other images in the _images repo_ stay as they are.
+All other images in the _images repo_ stay intact.

-#### Whitelist of images
+#### Whitelisting images

-The image always remains in _images repo_ while exists Kubernetes object which uses the image.
+The image always remains in the _images repo_ as long as the Kubernetes object that uses the image exists.
-In Kubernetes cluster, werf scans the following kinds of objects: `pod`, `deployment`, `replicaset`, `statefulset`, `daemonset`, `job`, `cronjob`, `replicationcontroller`.
+In the Kubernetes cluster, werf scans the following kinds of objects: `pod`, `deployment`, `replicaset`, `statefulset`, `daemonset`, `job`, `cronjob`, `replicationcontroller`.

-The functionality can be disabled by option `--without-kube`.
+The functionality can be disabled via the flag `--without-kube`.

 #### Connecting to Kubernetes

-werf gets information about Kubernetes clusters and how to connect to them from the kube configuration file `~/.kube/config`. werf connects to all kubernetes clusters, defined in all contexts of kubectl configuration, to gather images that are in use.
+werf uses the kube configuration file `~/.kube/config` to learn about Kubernetes clusters and ways to connect to them. werf connects to all Kubernetes clusters defined in all contexts of the kubectl configuration to gather information about the images that are in use.

-### Cleanup stages storage
+### Cleaning up stages storage

-Executing a [stages storage cleanup command]({{ site.baseurl }}/documentation/cli/management/stages/cleanup.html) is necessary to update it according to a _images repo_.
+Executing a [stages storage cleanup command]({{ site.baseurl }}/documentation/cli/management/stages/cleanup.html) is necessary to synchronize the state of stages storage with the _images repo_.
-On this step, werf deletes _stages_ which do not relate to _images_ currently existing in the _images repo_.
+During this step, werf deletes _stages_ that do not relate to _images_ currently present in the _images repo_.

-> If the [images cleanup command]({{ site.baseurl }}/documentation/cli/management/images/cleanup.html), — the first step of cleaning by policies, — was skipped, then [stages storage cleanup]({{ site.baseurl }}/documentation/cli/management/stages/cleanup.html) makes no sense
+> If the [images cleanup command]({{ site.baseurl }}/documentation/cli/management/images/cleanup.html), — the first step of cleaning by policies, — is skipped, then the [stages storage cleanup]({{ site.baseurl }}/documentation/cli/management/stages/cleanup.html) will not have any effect.

 ## Manual cleaning

-Manual cleaning approach assumes one-step cleaning with the complete removal of images from _stages storage_ or _images repo_.
+The manual cleaning approach assumes one-step cleaning with the complete removal of images from the _stages storage_ or _images repo_.
-This method does not check whether the image used by Kubernetes or not.
+This method does not check whether the image is used by Kubernetes or not.
-Manual cleaning is not recommended for automatic usage (use cleaning by policies instead).
+Manual cleaning is not recommended for the scheduled usage (use cleaning by policies instead).
-In general it suitable for forced images removal.
+In general, it is best suited for forceful image removal.

 The manual cleaning approach includes the following options:

-* [Purge images repo command]({{ site.baseurl }}/documentation/cli/management/images/purge.html).
-Deleting images of the **current project** in _images repo_.
+* The [purge images repo command]({{ site.baseurl }}/documentation/cli/management/images/purge.html) deletes images of the **current project** in the _images repo_.
-* [Purge stages storage command]({{ site.baseurl }}/documentation/cli/management/stages/purge.html).
-Deleting stages of the **current project** in _stages storage_.
+* The [purge stages storage command]({{ site.baseurl }}/documentation/cli/management/stages/purge.html) deletes stages of the **current project** in the _stages storage_.

-These steps are combined in one top-level command [purge]({{ site.baseurl }}/documentation/cli/main/purge.html).
+These steps are combined in a single top-level command [purge]({{ site.baseurl }}/documentation/cli/main/purge.html).

 ## Host cleaning

-There are following commands to cleanup host machine:
+You can clean up the host machine with the following commands:

-* [Cleanup host machine command]({{ site.baseurl }}/documentation/cli/management/host/cleanup.html).
-Cleanup old unused werf cache and data of **all projects** on host machine.
+* The [cleanup host machine command]({{ site.baseurl }}/documentation/cli/management/host/cleanup.html) deletes the old unused werf cache and data for **all projects** on the host machine.
-* [Purge host machine command]({{ site.baseurl }}/documentation/cli/management/host/purge.html).
-Purge werf _images_, _stages_, cache and other data of **all projects** on host machine.
+* The [purge host machine command]({{ site.baseurl }}/documentation/cli/management/host/purge.html) purges werf _images_, _stages_, cache, and other data for **all projects** on the host machine.